KBNLresearch/.github/profile/README.md

-The Royal Library of the Netherlands (Dutch: Koninklijke Bibliotheek or KB; Royal Library) is the national library of the Netherlands, based in The Hague, founded in 1798.
+The KB is the National Library of the Netherlands.
+We bring research, reading, discovery and lifelong learning within reach of everyone in the Netherlands.
+At home and in the library, online and offline.
+Since our foundation in 1798, our aim has been to collect as many publications as possible, that were written in or about the Netherlands.
+From mediaeval manuscripts to newspapers, and from Donald Duck magazine to historical and present-day novels.

-You are currently at the @github page of the research department.
+You are currently at the Github page of the research department.

+Here you will find some code for our research projects.
+To get an idea what we do, here is a visual impression of our [work](https://kbnlresearch.github.io/).

 Share and enjoy.